Clement Vallandigham: Expulsion

-Lincoln, who considered Vallandigham a "wily agitator", was wary of making him a martyr to the Copperhead cause and on May 19, 1863, ordered him sent through the enemy lines to the Confederacy.
+Lincoln, who considered Vallandigham a "wily agitator," was wary of making him a martyr to the Copperhead cause, and on May 19, 1863, he ordered Vallandigham to be sent through the enemy lines to the Confederacy.
 When he was within Confederate lines, Vallandigham said: "I am a citizen of Ohio, and of the United States.
 I am here within your lines by force, and against my will.
 I therefore surrender myself to you as a prisoner of war."

-On May 30, 1863, a meeting was held at Military Park in Newark, New Jersey, where a letter was read from New Jersey Governor Joel Parker.
-Parker's letter condemned the arrest, trial and deportation of Vallandigham, saying they "were arbitrary and illegal acts.
+On May 30, 1863, a meeting was held at Military Park in Newark, New Jersey, where a letter was read from New Jersey Governor Joel Parker that condemned the arrest, trial, and deportation of Vallandigham as "were arbitrary and illegal acts.
 The whole proceeding was wrong in principle and dangerous in its tendency."
 However, the meeting was sparsely attended.
 The New York World reported on the meeting in Albany.
 Burnside suppressed publication of the World.
 On June 1, 1863, another protest meeting was held in Philadelphia.

-On June 2, 1863, Vallandigham was sent to Wilmington, North Carolina, by President Davis and was briefly put under guard as an "alien enemy".
+On June 2, 1863, Vallandigham was sent to Wilmington, North Carolina, by Confederate President Jefferson Davis and was briefly put under guard as an "alien enemy."

-President Lincoln wrote the "Birchard Letter" of June 29, 1863, to several Ohio congressmen, offering to revoke Vallandigham's deportation order if they would agree to support certain policies of the Administration.
+President Lincoln wrote the "Birchard Letter" of June 29, 1863 to several Ohio congressmen; it offered to revoke Vallandigham's deportation order if they would agree to support certain policies of the Administration.

 Vallandigham travelled to Richmond, Virginia, where he met with Robert Ould, a former classmate.
-He advised Ould that the Confederate army should not invade Pennsylvania, since it would unite the North against the Copperheads in the 1864 presidential election.
-However, a letter to the editor of The New York Times gave a different version, saying that Vallandigham encouraged the invasion.
+He advised Ould that the Confederate army should not invade Pennsylvania since it would unite the North against the Copperheads during the 1864 presidential election.
+However, a letter to the editor of The New York Times gave a different version that Vallandigham had encouraged the invasion.

-Vallandigham then left the Confederacy on a blockade runner to Bermuda, and from there went to Canada.
-He then declared himself a candidate for Governor of Ohio, and actually won the Democratic nomination in absentia.
+Vallandigham then left the Confederacy on a blockade runner to Bermuda and from there went to Canada.
+He then declared himself a candidate for Governor of Ohio and actually won the Democratic nomination in absentia.
 (Outraged at his treatment by Lincoln, Ohio Democrats by a vote of 411–11 nominated Vallandigham for governor at their June 11 convention.)
-He managed his campaign from a hotel in Windsor, Ontario, where he received a steady stream of visitors and supporters.
+He managed his campaign from a hotel in Windsor, where he received a steady stream of visitors and supporters.